 Goal 1: This program will prepare competent entry-level practitioners with a concentration in clinical nutrition who meet the performance standards in areas of clinical nutrition, management and community nutrition.

 - The graduates from this program who took the exam will exceed the national average of scores in the specific areas on the CDR credentialing exam for dietitian nutritionists (Nutrition and Food Service).

 - At least 95 percent of all dietetic interns will successfully complete the program within 15 months (150 percent of the program length) of starting the program.

 - At least 80 percent of program graduates will take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

 Goal 2: This program will prepare the graduates for their professional goals of having employment in the dietetics profession, being enrolled in continuing education in graduate programs, and/or earning advanced certification.

 - Over a five-year period, at least 70 percent of graduates who sought employment in dietetics will be employed within 12 months of program completion.

 - Within seven years of completion of the internship, at least 40 percent of graduates will have enrolled/completed a master’s degree or earned advanced certification.

-- At least 80 percent of first-time employer responses of graduated interns will rate the intern’s performance as 4 or 5 on a scale of 1 to 5.
+- At least 80 percent of first time employer responses of graduates will rate his or her performance as a 4 or 5 on a scale of 1 to 5.